 - MIPS requires alignment of memory references to be an integer multiple of the size of the data being accessed. - These alignments are enforced by the compiler. - The processor checks this alignment requirement by inspecting the least significant bits of the address.

-Byte: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Byte:

-Half: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+Half: xxxxxxxxxxxxxxxxxxxxxxxxxxxx

-Word: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+Word: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 Double: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 MIPS J FORMAT

 - Used for unconditional jumps and function calls. - The op field is used to identify the type of instruction. - The targaddr field is used to indicate an absolute target address.